AD1616/flask_portfolio/README.md

 | Erik | Erik is working on extending ASCII to Unicode and logic gates this week. | [Ticket for unicode](https://github.com/AD1616/flask_portfolio/issues/33), [Ticket for logic gates](https://github.com/AD1616/flask_portfolio/issues/36) |
 | Isaac | Isaac is working on multiplying and dividing by 2(shift). | [Ticket for multiply/divide by 2](https://github.com/AD1616/flask_portfolio/issues/32)|
 | Yash |Yash is working on unsigned addition and logic gates this week. | [Ticket for unsigned addition](https://github.com/AD1616/flask_portfolio/issues/35), [Ticket for logic gates](https://github.com/AD1616/flask_portfolio/issues/36) |
-#### Plan: I have assigned a lot of members to logic gates so that they have a task to work on after they finish their first task.
-We will all do Unit 3.5 and 3.6 notes and do any assigned quizzes individually.
+#### Summary: I(Sahil) finished color codes and signed addition this week.
+Erik finished logic gates and unicode.
+Yash finished unsigned addition and helped with logic gates a bit.
+Isaac finished the multiplying and dividing by 2 shift.
+We  all did Unit 3.5 and 3.6 notes and completed both quizzes.

 # Sprint 5,6 Week 6
 ## Links to issues for this week